Your browser is not supported or outdated so some features of the site might not be available.

 • No Dolby Vision support.

-The Samsung Q80B is great for HDR gaming mainly due to its gaming features.
-It has a 120Hz panel and HDMI 2.1 bandwidth, allowing you to play high framerate games in 4k.
-It also has VRR support for a tear-free gaming experience, low input lag, and a quick response time.
-Although it displays a wide color gamut and has good HDR peak brightness, its HDR performance still isn't the best because blacks look gray in the dark, and there's some blooming in dark scenes.
+The Samsung Q80B is very good for HDR gaming, mainly due to its gaming features.
+It has a 120Hz panel and HDMI 2.1 bandwidth, allowing you to take full advantage of gaming consoles and high-end graphics cards.
+It also has VRR support for a nearly tear-free gaming experience, low input lag, and a quick response time.
+Although it displays a wide color gamut and has good HDR peak brightness, its HDR performance still is just alright because blacks look gray in the dark, and there's blooming in dark scenes.

 Pros